 - Are unemployed, employed in a sheltered setting or have markedly limited skills and a poor work history. - Require financial assistance for out-of-hospital maintenance and may be unable to procure this assistance without help. - Show severe inability to establish or maintain a personal social support system. - Require help in basic living skills. - Exhibit inappropriate social behavior which results in demand for intervention by the mental health or judicial system.
-In atypical instances, a person may vary from the above criteria and could still be considered to be a person with chronic mental illness (441 IAC Chapter 22).
+In atypical instances, a person may vary from the above criteria and could still be considered to be a person with serious mental illness.